Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 We drove back East and then up to Healy Pass.
 The

-long winding road up in a small car with 5 bodies gave us some concern,
+car with 5 bodies gave us some concern,

-but the car chugged along and we made it to the top.
+car chugged along and we made it to the top.
 Looking South you

 could see back to Co.
 Cork and North was Co.
 Kerry with Glanmore Lough

-shop and a lookout point where we stopped
+below.
+There was a small gift shop and a lookout point where we stopped

 and took a few pictures.
 There was a good stiff breeze blowing, Karen had